-Supplemental allocation approved – $119M more for police - Trinidad and Tobago Newsday
+Supplemental allocation approved – $119m more for police - Trinidad and Tobago Newsday

-THE TTPS has received a boost of $119,117,400 in supplementary allocations – among the largest increases granted – during the June 16 Standing Finance Committee (SFC) sitting in Parliament, as government moved to address what it said were urgent operational shortfalls across sectors, ahead of the mid-year budget review.
+THE Trinidad and Tobago Police Service (TTPS) has received a boost of $119,117,400 in supplementary allocations – among the largest increases granted – during the June 16 Standing Finance Committee (SFC) sitting in Parliament, as government moved to address what it said were urgent operational shortfalls across sectors, ahead of the mid-year budget review.

 The increase, part of a wider $3.14 billion supplementation package approved for 28 heads of expenditure, includes provisions for fuel, new police vehicles, recruitment and equipment – among them a $25 million allocation to complete the rollout of nearly 4,000 Huawei body cameras to frontline police officers by year-end.